MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 Event Tracing can be accessed from two APIs:

-- A Java API, provided by the `Trace API module <https://repository.microej.com/modules/ej/api/trace/>`_.
+- A Java API, provided by the `Trace API module`_.
   The following dependency must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Application project:

   .. code:: xml